camcl/pythonWeatherStation/README.md

 ### First file

-The first one has to be called settings.ini and contains the following to start
+The first one contains the following to start

 ```
 [weather]